ubc/wp-experience-api/readme.txt

 2. Site level administration page for users autorized to set the LRS at the site level.

 == Changelog ==

+= 1.0.6 =
+* tweaked syntax to fit with wordpress better (got codesniffer to work on my ide again!)
+* fixed bug where posts with empty body makes invalid statements.

 = 1.0.5 =
 * tweaked the queueing system so that you click on a button on the admin pages to run the queue instead of trying to use wp-cron.